 Words: Gabriella Dyson.
-Photography: Ali Green
+Photography: Alexandra House Studio

 Strolling through the pretty streets of Fowey, it’s little wonder why the town attracts a well-heeled sort of crowd.
 Rows of smart tiered terraces overlook the wooded banks of the estuary, a myriad of galleries, independent shops and restaurants call its streets home, and Fowey’s Readymoney Cove is the perfect little sun-trap.
 It’s easy to be won over by the white-washed lanes and unspoilt blue waters.
 But if you don’t fancy relocating to the southern town just yet, you can always enjoy it for a weekend.